Home

 In Search of the Lightness of Horizon / viola / 8 minutes

-Second movement of an as-yet-incomplete viola sonata, commissioned by Elizabeth Reid and Robert Bonotto for the 2007 We Are All Mozart project.
-Non-streaming (downloadable) MP3.
+Second movement of a viola sonata, commissioned by Elizabeth Reid and Robert Bonotto for the 2007 We Are All Mozart project.

 In Search of the Seven Blue Stars / viola / 8 minutes

-Second movement of an as-yet-incomplete viola sonata, commissioned by Elizabeth Reid and Robert Bonotto for the 2007 We Are All Mozart project.
-Non-streaming (downloadable) MP3.
+First movement of a viola sonata, commissioned by Elizabeth Reid and Robert Bonotto for the 2007 We Are All Mozart project.

 Adobe PDF file (Please fill out info form)